 Establishing good oral hygiene habits is only one part of maintaining your oral health.
 Protecting your teeth and gums from injury and damage is just as important.
 You can do so by avoiding these harmful habits:

-• Don't whiten your teeth at home.
-At-home whitening kits can damage your teeth.
+- Don't whiten your teeth at home.
+Over-the-counter whitening kits can damage your teeth.
 If you want to brighten up your smile, you should consult your dental care professional about how you can safely do so.

 Getting Professional Cleanings